eviltester/thingifier/challenger/src/main/resources/content/practice-sites/httpbin.md

 ---
 title: HttpBin - An Attp Request and Response Service - Practice HTTP
-seo_title: HttpBin - Http Request and Response Service | API Practice Site Guide
+seo_title: HTTPBin API Practice Site Guide for HTTP Testing
 description: An overview of the HttpBin site, explaining how to use it to learn about HTTP Requests and Responses.
 lastmod: 2026-02-18
 seo_description: Use HttpBin - An Attp Request to practice API testing with realistic scenarios and endpoint variety that strengthen request design and validation skills.